Bookervsky/EV-Charging-Adoption-Prediction/README.md

 Results demonstrate that regional historical EV adoption rate is the most dominant predictor of future growth, indicating a strong temporal dependence.
 Neighboring counties average EV adoption rate also exhibits a positive but subordinate influence, confirming the presence of spatial spillover effects.
-Among socioeconomic factors, family housing unit values emerges as the most significant factor.
+Among socioeconomic factors, the number of high-value owner-occupied housing units emerges as the most significant factor.
 These findings clarify the spatiotemporal dynamics of the EV market and provide a data-driven foundation for targeted interventions to accelerate adoption.